 - Amend the LCPR actuarial standards to remove the required assumption that active members currently at the 100% decrement age or older (age 70 for this plan) will delay retirement and retire one year after the valuation date.
-Instead, the actuary recommends that the Plan assume these members retire mid-year like other members. - Increase the rate of assumed 'unreduced retirements' at many ages less than 70, with some isolated decreases at ages 63, 64, and 66. - Increase reduced early retirement rates at several ages.
+Instead, the actuary recommends that the Plan assume these members retire mid-year like other members. - Increase the rate of assumed 'unreduced retirements' at several ages less than 65 and decrease the assumed retirement rates at some ages over 64. - Adjustments to reduced early retirement rates, including decreases before age 52 and increases after age 52.

 Plan actuary's rationale: The proposed rates are adjusted from current rates to reflect observed July 1, 2019 - June 30, 2023 experience.
-In general, proposed rates lie between current rates and observed experience with more weight given to the last three years of experience.
+In general, proposed rates lie between current rates and observed experience.

 The measurements were prepared on a liability-weighted basis since retirement decisions are often correlated with the value of expected pension benefits.
+There is also a note that the effect of the pandemic and civil unrest on retirement patterns was considered, and for this reason more weight was given to the last three years of the experience study when developing the proposed retirement rates.